cheyrou23/using-cloud/help for information security people/evaluating trello.md

 >Trello partially meets the objectives of this principle

-* Trello is hosted on the AWS EC2 multitenant public cloud environment which is a multi-tenant
+* Trello is hosted on the AWS EC2 public cloud environment which is a multi-tenant

 * the service is certified against ISO27001:2013 and PCI-DSS standards